David Pendleton Oakerhater: Episcopal affiliation

 In 1877 an Episcopal deaconess, Mary Douglass Burnham, began to make arrangements to sponsor the remaining prisoners, including Oakerhater, to serve as church sextons and continue education.
 In April 1878 all of the prisoners were released.
 Burnham arranged funding from Alice Key Pendleton and her husband, Senator George H. Pendleton, to bring Oakerhater, as well as his wife Nomee, to St. Paul's Church in Paris Hill, New York, along with three other ex-prisoners who each had separate sponsors.
 The church's priest, the Reverend J.B.
 Wicks, took charge of Oakerhater's education on matters of agriculture, Scripture, and current events, and welcomed him as part of his family.
 Oakerhater, along with his three companions from Fort Marion, became popular among townspeople.
 They made and sold various items, including handmade bows.
 Within six months Oakerhater agreed to be baptized and was confirmed shortly after.
 He chose the biblical Christian name David and adopted the last name Pendleton in honor of his sponsors.
 In 1878, Oakerhater was baptized at Grace Episcopal Church in Syracuse and ordained a deacon at that same church in 1881.

 Captain Pratt, encouraged by the success of his former prisoners at Paris Hill and some at Hampton Normal and Agricultural Institute for Negroes (now Hampton University), lobbied the federal government for funds to open boarding schools for Indian children.
 Senator Pendleton pushed a bill through Congress to found the first school in 1879 at the unused Carlisle Barracks in central Pennsylvania.
 It was named the Carlisle Indian Industrial School.

-In July 1880, Nomee died in childbirth.
-The next year Oakerhater's young son Pawwahnee died.
-Both were buried in the cemetery in Paris Hill.
+In July 1880, Nomee (also known as Millie) died in childbirth.
+The next year Oakerhater's young son Pawwahnee (also known as Frederick) died.
+Wife, son and baby are buried in the church cemetery in Paris Hill.
 Oakerhater was ordained an Episcopal deacon in July 1881.
-According to sources, O-kuh-ha-tah's son, Frederick; wife, Millie; and another child, who died at birth, are also buried in the church cemetery in Paris Hill.